Demetrioz/Agrigate/README.md

 # Agrigate

-Agrigate is a cross-platform application that helps growers collect, manages, and analyzes all of their agricultural data and run a more efficient, profitable farm or garden.
+Agrigate is a cross-platform application that helps growers collect, manage, and analyze agricultural data and run a more efficient, profitable farm or garden.

-## Overview

-Coming Soon!

 ## Project Structure